 Keep in mind that costs can vary based on lifestyle, housing choices, and personal preferences.

-To help ease the financial burden, UBC offers several scholarship opportunities for international students.
+To help ease the financial burden, University of British Columbia offers several scholarship opportunities for international students.
 Some of the most popular scholarships include:

 - UBC International Leader of Tomorrow Award: A merit-based scholarship that covers tuition and living expenses for outstanding international students.